Image by Maik from Pixabay

 I also found Erin Meyer’s four rules on how to bridge the cultural gaps:

 • Rule 1: Don’t Underestimate the Challenge.
 It’s not always easy to bridge cultural gaps.
-Management styles stem from habits developed over a lifetime, which makes them hard to change.
+They stem from habits developed over a lifetime, which makes them hard to change.

 • Rule 2: Apply Multiple Perspectives.
 Where a culture falls on a scale doesn’t in itself mean anything.
 What matters is the position of one country relative to another.